 The Romans were no strangers to the summer heat.
-In fact, the modern term: "the dog days of summer" actually comes from the Latin 'dies canincula', the Roman term used to describe the stuffy, hot period of weather between July and mid-August.
+The modern term: “the dog days of summer” comes from the Latin 'dies canincula', the Roman term used to describe the stuffy, hot period of weather between July and mid-August.

 The name comes from the fact that Sirius (the dog star) rises with the sun at this time of year.
 Romans thought this was the reason for the increase in temperature.